lakeplacid/cloudnative/dev_cli.md

 ```
 {: codeblock}

-Run the following command in your current project directory to debug your application:
+To begin, run the following command in your current project directory to debug your application:

 ```
 bx dev debug
 ```
 {: codeblock}

+To debug, attach your debug tool to the specified port.

-To exit the debug session use `CTRL-C`.
+To exit the debug session, use `CTRL-C`.

 ## Debug command parameters